izzy-robinson/msc-thesis/Bell Nonlocality.md

 #### A quantum strategy

 With a quantum strategy, the maximum probablility of winning the game is $\frac{2+\sqrt{2}}{4}$ or $85.4\%$.
-Violation of the CHSH inequality is achieved through a combination of a maximally entangled quantum state and carefully chosen measurement settings.
+The strategy for violation of the CHSH inequality is as follows: Alice and Bob prepare a joint maximally entangled state and take one qubit each to their space-like separated locations.
+They then perform carefully chosen measurements on their part of the state.
 A typical choice of measurement angles that leads to maximum violation of the CHSH inequality is

 - $A_1 = 0^\circ = \hat{X}$